NathanGros/King-Defense/README.md

 # King-Defense
-A chess inspired Tower defense game
+A chess inspired Tower defense game, made in Java with Raylib.

-The ennemy (black) spawns ennemies (black pieces) during waves.
-These ennemies will try to hurt your white king.
+Black spawns enemies (black pieces) during waves.
+These enemies will try to hurt your white king.

-To stop them, you can place towers (white pieces) with special abilities, and collect coins when the ennemies die.
+To stop them, you can place towers (white pieces) with special abilities, and collect coins when the enemies die.

 With these, you can buy upgrades, survive longer and repeat !